Celidons/place-albania/README.md

 Now go on reddit, after refreshing reddit page you should see where you have to draw.

-Make sure to have the Plugin activated.
+Make sure to have TamperMonkey activated.